notalex-sh/ward/README.md

 > **Important**: Never share your encryption password with anyone.
 If you lose your password, you will not be able to decrypt your data.

-There **is** a live deployment of Ward available however it is *closed* access.
-Contact me hello@notalex.sh for more information.

 ## Features

 * **Realistic Identity Generation**: Creates believable identities with Australian addresses and details.